carelvwyk/bitgo-docs/index.html.md

 curl "$TEST_ENDPOINT/ping"
 ```

-BitGo has 2 separate environments available for development and production.
+BitGo provides two separate environments for development and production.
 For security reasons, all BitGo API requests are made using TLS over HTTPS.

 All responses are of content-type `application/json`